chipmuenk/modular_synths/README.md

 In 2023, an article was published on amazona.de ["Module vom Bausatz bis zur Eigenkreation"](https://www.amazona.de/workshop-eurorack-diy-module-vom-bausatz-bis-zur-eigenkreation/) (German, translated "Modules: From kits to own creations") that gives a very nice overview on the different levels you can construct your own modules.
 When organizing workshops, it probably makes sense to focus on entry level courses, provideing some theory and of course practical support.

 * Construction of a complete module kit, like the [Erica Synths DIY kits](https://www.ericasynths.lv/shop/diy-kits-1/).
 For intermediate soldering and electronics skills, this should require 1/2 ...
 1 day to complete and debug.
 However, you end up with a single module which could be underwhelming.
-* Compact semimodular synth in the style of [Erica Synth's Bullfrog](https://www.ericasynths.lv/shop/standalone-instruments-1/bullfrog/) or Ray Wilson's Noise Toaster.
+* Compact semimodular synth in the style of [Erica Synth's Bullfrog](https://www.ericasynths.lv/shop/standalone-instruments-1/bullfrog/) or Ray Wilson's Noise Toaster, described in his book "Make: Analog Synthesizers" (see below).
-* Hybrid Synth with VCV-Rack
+* Hybrid Synth, combining VCV-Rack and one or more modules or a semi-modular synth.
+This avoids the single-module-sadness.
+* Effect boxes / pedals: Some delay based effects could be interesting for guitar players and modular synth afficionados, increasing the number of potential workshop participants.
+When starting with a cheap PT2366 delay board, results can be obtained really fast (see xxx).
+* Breadboard-style courses starting with a schematic could be interesting for advanced synthesizer developers.
+* Faust + ESP32 audio platform
+* Arduino / Teensy + some analog interfacing

-### Locations
+### Locations & durations
-Maker spaces, technical museums, universities, synth shops, synth fairs or conferences, ...
+Maker spaces, technical museums, universities, synth shops, synth fairs or conferences, ... ranging from 1/2 day to several days / evenings either in a row or once a week.

 ## General
+* [**Ray Wilson aka Music From Outer Space**](https://musicfromouterspace.com/): If you don't know this, it's time to click & read!
 * [**Moritz Klein**](https://www.youtube.com/c/MoritzKlein0/videos) certainly creates some of best synth related DIY stuff you can find on Youtube.
 Together with [Erica Synths](https://www.ericasynths.lv/) he even developed a series of educational DIY synth modules [mki x es.EDU](https://www.ericasynths.lv/news/mki-x-esedu/).
 * [**Look Mum No Computer**](https://www.lookmumnocomputer.com/) and especially his [Youtube Channel](https://www.youtube.com/@LOOKMUMNOCOMPUTER/videos) breathe a true punky DIY spirit!
 Many designs are described and can be bought at his [KosmoModularGrid Shop](https://www.kosmodulargrid.com/).
 * **Kevin's** [Simple DIY Electro Music Projects](https://diyelectromusic.wordpress.com) and his [Youtube Channel](https://www.youtube.com/c/SimpleDIYElectroMusicProjects) provide tons of information on music electronics, especially for Arduino and RPi Pico.